usnistgov/ARIAC/docs/competition/challenges.rst

 Flipped Parts
 ================

 The environment can be started with parts that are flipped.
 Flipped parts are parts that are upside down.
-When a part is spawned as flipped, the :abbr:`CCS (Competitor Control System)` is required to flip this part again so it ends up with the correct orientation.
+When a part is spawned as flipped, the CCS is required to flip this part again so it ends up with the correct orientation.
 If an order is submitted with flipped parts, these parts are not considered for scoring.

-  The goal of this challenge is to evaluate the approach used by the :abbr:`CCS (Competitor Control System)` to flip a part.
+  The goal of this challenge is to evaluate the approach used by the CCS to flip a part.

 .. attention::
   Competitors should keep in mind that one of the two robots can malfunction at any point during the trial.
-  This means that the :abbr:`CCS (Competitor Control System)` should be able to handle the case where one of the robots is not available to flip a part.
+  This means that the CCS should be able to handle the case where one of the robots is not available to flip a part.